decentraland/adr/RFC/RFC-14-p2p-adapter.md

 Note: *As defined in [ADR-81](/ADR/ADR-81-minimum-comms-transport.md), each peer will know the ids of the peers around them*

 The basic idea of this implementation is for peers to connect randomly to a subset of the others forming a mesh, and reporting their connections to the routing service.
 The routing service will build the routing information needed for each peer to distribute messages to every other.
 Each peer will receive from the routing service the minimal set of paths that cover all the connected peers.
-When a peer needs to deliver a message, it will use the paths provided by the routing service, and if the conection to the neighbour fails, it will fallback to the messaging service for all the pending peers.
+When a peer needs to deliver a message, it will use the paths provided by the routing service, and if the connection to the neighbor fails, it will fallback to the messaging service for all the pending peers.

 Although this implementation requires a messaging service, it tries to maximize the usage of P2P connections.
-Also, each peer needs to decode the package to parse it but they don't make changes to it, so there is no cost associated to the enconding of each package.
+Also, each peer needs to decode the package to parse it but they don't make changes to it, so there is no cost associated to the encoding of each package.

 This approach is simple, it should be easy to debug and it could be refined in the future for performance, if needed.